isaac-sim/IsaacLab/docs/source/refs/issues.rst

 it is not possible to set the root and/or joint states and do a forward call to update the kinematic states of links.
 This affects both initialization as well as episodic resets.

-Similarly for RTX rendering related sensors, the sensor data is not updated immediately after setting the state of the sensor.
+Similarly for RTX rendering related sensors (such as cameras), the sensor data is not updated immediately after setting the state of the sensor.
 The rendering engine update is bundled with the simulator's ``step()`` call which only gets called when the simulation is stepped forward.
 This means that the sensor data is not updated immediately after a reset and it will hold outdated values.

 While the above is erroneous, there is currently no direct workaround for it.
 From our experience in using IsaacGym, the reset values affect the agent learning critically depending on how frequently